Creating an ACROSTIC POEM

 Spring often is a season we begin thinking about end of school year celebrations honoring students and colleagues, and summer events for family and friends.
 One formula poem that elicits delight and gratitude is the simple acrostic.

 This also makes for an engaging start of the year assignment to help get to know students right away.
+Invite the students write about themselves or someone they admire in real life or in a book they have read.

 This is a form that has writers insert the honoree’s name in capital letters in a vertical column on the left side of the page.
 Then, adding adjectives (words or phrases) that describe that person and begin with the letter on each line.
 (For ease, insert a two-column table in a Word document, with one row for each letter in the honoree’s name.
 Then insert letters of the name in left column and descriptors in the right column.)